-My dissertation project is about the role of ethical theorizing in everyday deliberation.
-I also work on aesthetic value and philosophy in literature.
+My dissertation project concerns the development of a non-ideal ethical theory.
+I also work on aesthetic normativity and philosophy in literature.

 Valuing and Believing Valuable, Analysis, Vol. 77, Issue 1 (2017): 59-65

 Love and Transience in Proust, Philosophy, Vol. 91, Issue 4 (2016): 541-57

 Philosophy, Literature, and Emotional Engagement: A Response to Nanay, Journal of Aesthetics and Art Criticism, Vol. 73, Issue 2 (2015): 196-200

 Dewey on Functional Beauty and the Realm of the Aesthetic, Postgraduate Journal of Aesthetics, Vol. 8, No. 1 (2011): 16-25

 Book Reviews & Interviews

 Review of Richard Moran, The Philosophical Imagination, European Journal of Philosophy, forthcoming 2018

 Review of Alva Noë, Strange Tools, Art Papers, January/February 2016: 64